Frequently Asked Questions

 Question 1: What is the mission of The Global Food and Drink Initiative?

 Answer: The Global Food and Drink Initiative (GFDI) was founded in 2020 to expand the work that began in 2009 with Cuisine Noir.
-The mission of GFDI is to share, connect and preserve the food and drink histories and cultures of the African Diaspora.
-It is important that as Black people, we lead the narratives about our contributions and most importantly connect with one another and document loudly so that the past and present are always known in the future to come.
+The mission of GFDI is to celebrate food cultures and preserve food histories of the African diaspora through its impact pillars of storytelling, education and advocacy.
+It is important that as Black people, we lead the narratives about our contributions and most importantly connect with one another and document loudly so that the past and present are always known for future generations.

-Answer: Founder Sheree Williams, who is the executive director, wanted to create an organization that not only empowered their work as Black food media but also helped to create more spaces to have conversations about our contributions to the world and also provide important tools, resources and information to both Black consumers and business owners.
+Answer: Founder Sheree Williams, who is the executive director, wanted to create an organization that not only empowered their work as Black food media but also helped to create more spaces to have conversations and preserve the contributions of Black people to the culinary world.
+Given the continuous efforts to erase Black history (that includes Black food history) from American History, she felt it is was important to create an organization that informs, educates and advocates.

 Question #3: How is the organization funded?

 Answer: The Global Food and Drink Initiative is funded in a variety of ways to carry out its work.
-The first is through donations from our donors who understand our mission and the importance of making sure Black media exists to tell stories in a way only we can do.
+The first is through donations from our donors who understand our mission and the importance of storytelling and education of Black food history.
 Through its media properties, it also receives advertising, affiliate and sponsorship revenue.
-Lastly, as a 501(c)3 nonprofit, the organization is eligible to apply for and receive grants for the work it is doing.
+Lastly, as a 501(c)3 nonprofit, the organization is eligible to apply for and receive grants, as well as private and corporate donations.

 Question #4: How does The Global Food and Drink Initiative carry out its mission and work?

-Answer: The Global Food and Initiative owns two media properties that help it share narratives, information and resources to connect the African Diaspora.
-Cuisine Noir which launched on September 1, 2009, is the country and world’s first Black lifestyle and news narrative media outlet of its kind that is available digitally year round and yearly in print.
-Diaspora Food Stories podcast, was introduced on July 1, 2022, to expand on conversations with industry trailblazers, influences and superstars throughout the African Diaspora.
+Answer: The Global Food and Initiative will center its work around education courses and products available globally.
+In addition, it owns two media properties that share narratives, inform and further connect the African Diaspora.
+Cuisine Noir which launched on September 1, 2009, is the country and world’s first Black culinary lifestyle media outlet of its kind that is available digitally year round and yearly in print.
+Diaspora Food Stories podcast, launched July 1, 2022 to expand conversations with industry trailblazers, influences and superstars throughout the African Diaspora.
 GFDI also engages in special programs, speaking engagements and collaborations.

 Question #5: Are donations tax-deductible?